Qadir296/LCDA-for-Cyber-Security-in-IoT-Environment/README.md

-# Project Name

-Parallelized Derivation Algorithm for Anomaly Detection in the Internet of Things Environement
+# Parallelized Derivation Algorithm for Anomaly Detection in the Internet of Things Environment
 ## Table of Contents

 - [About](#about)